 - Visit the CFA Website for information on preparing your property.

 Fire Prevention Inspection Program

-The Shire's Fire Prevention Officers inspect properties in the lead-up to summer and during the CFA’s Declared Fire Danger Period to see if there are fire hazards that need to be addressed on private land.
-Where fire hazards are identified on private land a statutory Fire Prevention Notice will be issued pursuant to the Country Fire Authority Act 1958 directing works take place to remove the fire hazard within a specified time frame.
+The Shire's Fire Prevention Officers inspect properties in the lead-up to and during the CFA’s Declared Fire Danger Period to see if there are fire hazards on private land.
+Where fire hazards are identified on private land a Fire Prevention Notice will be issued to the owner directing works take place to remove the fire hazard within a specified time frame.

-Download a copy of the Shire's Fire Prevention Inspection Program Fact Sheet(PDF, 103KB) to learn more about the Program.
+Download a copy of the Shire's Fire Prevention Inspection Program Fact Sheet(PDF, 263KB) to learn more about the Program.

-Residents who have concerns about fire hazards on private or Council owned land can call the Shire on 1300 850 600.
+Residents who have concerns about fire hazards on private or Council owned land can Report A Fire Hazard.